m18646461005/iot/intl.en-US/Communications/Server-side Subscription/Use MNS server-side subscription.md

         -   **Device Topological Relation Changes**: the notifications that gateways send when topological relationships between sub-devices and the gateways are created or deleted.
 This message type is specific to gateways.
         -   **Device Changes Throughout Lifecycle**: the notifications that devices send when the devices are created, deleted, enabled, or disabled.
         -   **TSL Historical Data Reporting**: The historical properties and events that are submitted by devices.
-        -   **OTA Update Status Notification**: the notifications that devices send during firmware verification and batch update.
+        -   **OTA Update Status Notification**: the notifications that devices send during update package verification and batch update.
 When a device update succeeds or fails, a notification is pushed. |

     5. In the dialog box that appears, click **OK**.